Seminars

-The Department of Soil, Water, and Ecosystem Sciences will hold a weekly seminar series for the Summer of 2025.
-As part of this series, MS and Ph.D. students give seminars on their research.
-The department also invites speakers from among current faculty, other UF departments, and other institutions, including hosting several Distinguished Speaker seminars each year.
+The Department of Soil, Water, and Ecosystem Sciences (SWES) will hold its seminar series for the Fall of 2025.
+The department invites speakers from among current SWES faculty, other UF departments, and other institutions, including hosting several Distinguished Speaker seminars each year.
+Additionally, M.S. and Ph.D. students may give seminars on their research.

 Departmental seminars are open to the public and are streamed live and recorded for later viewing.